Quick Facts About The Ohio Democratic Party

 David earned his B.A. magna cum laude from Yale University, where he was Phi Beta Kappa, and later earned his J.D. from Yale Law School.
 In 1999, David clerked for the Honorable Nathaniel Jones of the United States Court of Appeals for the Sixth Circuit.
 Since 2000, David has also worked in the Cincinnati offices of major law firms Squire Sanders and Blank Rome, focusing his practice on commercial and business litigation, and appellate litigation.
 David also teaches election and voting rights law as an Adjunct Professor at the University of Cincinnati College of Law.

 David is married to Alana (Swartz) Pepper.
 Alana grew up in Adams County, graduated from the University of Cincinnati, and earned her Master’s Degree in Public Administration at Northern Kentucky University.
 Alana has spent her career helping those faced with mental illness.
-In May 2015, David and Alana welcomed their first child, Jacob “Jack” Hamilton Pepper, into their family.
+In May 2015, David and Alana welcomed their first child, Jacob “Jack” Hamilton Pepper, into their family, and in November 2016, they were blessed with a second son, Charlie.

-Pepper is also the author of a forthcoming novel, “The People’s House,” an Ohio-based political thriller.
+Pepper is also the author of “The People’s House,” an Ohio-based political thriller, and its sequel, “The Wingman.”

 Vice Chair Rhine McLin